Sanzhi language

-Sanzhi (Sanzhi: sunglan ʁaj, also called Sanzhi Dargwa) is an endangered Dargin language spoken by about 250 people in Dagestan, closely related to Itsari.
+Sanzhi (Sanzhi: sunglan ʁaj, also called Sanzhi Dargwa) is an endangered Dargin language spoken by about 250 people in Dagestan, part of the Northeast Caucasian family and closely related to Itsari.
 It is considered critically endangered due to its obsolescence in favor of Russian.
 The language is unwritten.

 History

 In the 1970s, the Sanzhis left their original village of Sanzhi, which is believed to have been inhabited for around 10,000 years, and moved to the lowlands, predominantly the village of Druzhba.
 In the summers, however, they still return to Sanzhi to do various activities like fishing and berry picking.